OpenDrift/opendrift/docs/source/install.rst

 .. _source_install:

-Two additional steps are necessary if you later want to edit the OpenDrift source code, or be able to update from repository with `git pull`.
-This yields the same as Alternative 1:
+If you later want to edit the OpenDrift source code, or be able to update from repository with `git pull`, the following two steps are necessary.
+This yields the same as Alternative 1.

 4. Clone OpenDrift: